WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 28. What is fork in Node.js?

 - Fork is a method to create child processes that allow parallel execution of tasks in Node.js.

+## 29. What are the three methods to avoid callback hell?

+- To avoid callback hell use 'async/await' , promises, or generators.